Bitcoin's Liquidity Protocol

 Granite never rehypothecates collateral: your BTC stays in the protocol and is never lent out.
 This eliminates “pooled risk”, making Granite far safer than most liquidity protocols.
 As a result, though, collateral does not earn yield - a small price to pay for peace of mind.

-The health of a borrower’s position in the protocol is determined by the loan-to-value ratio: the the value of borrowed capital / collateral value.
-Healthy account have lower LTVs, meaning there is enough collateral value to cover the debt + an adequate safety buffer.
-Unhealthy accounts have smaller safety buggers, and will be subject to liquidation if collateral values fluctuate and the collateral value no longer covers the debt position.
+The health of a borrower’s position in the protocol is determined by the loan-to-value ratio: the value of borrowed capital / collateral value.
+Healthy accounts have lower LTVs, meaning there is enough collateral value to cover the debt + an adequate safety buffer.
+Unhealthy accounts have smaller safety buffers, and will be subject to liquidation if collateral values fluctuate and the collateral value no longer covers the debt position.

 In a liquidation, liquidators repay a portion of the borrower’s debt in exchange for an equal-value portion of their collateral (plus a small reward paid from their collateral).
 Liquidations allow the protocol to maintain solvency where all debts are adequately collateralized.